WICG/webpackage/explainers/subresource-loading-opaque-origin-iframes.md

   allowed when "\*" is set in the CSP
   [source expression](https://w3c.github.io/webappsec-csp/#source-expression).
   This is different from the CSP behavior that `data:` and `blob:` schemes are excluded from matching a policy of "\*".
+Loading `urn:uuid` resources from web bundles is safer than using `data:` or `blob:` URL resources which are directly under the control of the page, because a urn:uuid resource is a reference to a component of something with a globally-accessible URL.
+So we don't need to exclude `urn:uuid` resources in a web bundle from matching the policy of "\*".
 - See an issue [#651](https://github.com/WICG/webpackage/issues/651) for the detailed motivation.